 These Triple Chocolate Marshmallow Cookies are not for the faint-hearted!
-Thick, chewy, and jam-packed with chocolate, topped with gooey marshmallows.
+Thick, chewy, and packed with chocolate, topped with gooey marshmallows.

 These chewy chocolate cookies are the ultimate comfort snack.
 They are thick, intense, 'smack-you-in-the-face-with-chocolate' cookies.
-I've made my fair share of dainty and elegant cookies such as my Dark Chocolate Sea Salt Cookies and my Orange and Ginger Cookies... this is not that.
-This is the kind of cookie you want to sit down with a full glass of whole milk and savor every morsel.
+I've made my fair share of dainty and elegant cookies such as my Dark Chocolate Sea Salt Cookies and my Coconut Pecan Cookies... this is not that.
+This is the kind of decadent cookie you want to sit down with a full glass of whole milk and savor every morsel.

-The recipe comes together super easily and doesn't require any chill time.
+The chocolate marshmallow cookie recipe comes together super easily and doesn't require any chill time.
 You can also keep some pre-scooped balls of cookie dough in the freezer to bake up quickly anytime you need a chocolate hit or something to cheer you up.
-There is so much chocolate in these delicious cookies that they are joining my 'chocolate lovers favorites' list, along with my Baked Chocolate Cheesecake and Chocolate Banana Squares.
+There is so much chocolate in these delicious cookies that they are joining my 'chocolate lovers favorites' list, along with my Baked Chocolate Cheesecake and Triple Chocolate Mousse Cake.

 Ingredients

-Dark Chocolate - We are going to melt the dark chocolate and actually put it in the cookie dough, this is what makes them super fudgy cookies that are intensely chocolatey.
+- Dark Chocolate - We are going to melt the dark chocolate and actually put it in the cookie dough, this is what makes them super fudgy cookies that are intensely chocolatey.
+Make sure you are using real chocolate, not chocolate chips or a chocolate candy bar.

-Light Brown Sugar - The other sugar is light brown sugar (also known as golden sugar).
+- Light Brown Sugar - The other sugar is light brown sugar, this will add flavor and help to make a chewy cookie.
 This is the golden brown sugar that looks a little like sand.
 Not to be confused with demerara or muscovado sugar.

-Espresso Powder - I urge you not to skip this ingredient, it does absolute wonders for these chocolate cookies!
-Espresso powder is the super finely ground coffee powder.
+- Espresso Powder - I urge you not to skip this ingredient, it does absolute wonders for these chocolate cookies!
+Espresso powder is a super finely ground coffee powder.
 It may also be called 'instant espresso'.

-Marshmallows - You can use whatever marshmallows you can get your hands on.
-I have recipe tested with both mini marshmallows and large marshmallows cut into quarters - both work great.
+- Marshmallows - You can use whatever marshmallows you can get your hands on.
+I have tested the recipe with both mini marshmallows and regular marshmallows cut into quarters - both work great.

 See recipe card for quantities.

 - Break the dark chocolate into small pieces and put them into a small bowl.
-Melt in the microwave in 30-second increments until totally melted, stirring in between each round.
+Melt chocolate in the microwave in 30-second increments, stirring in between each round.
 Set it aside to cool a little bit.

-- In a large mixing bowl, beat together the butter, white sugar and brown sugar until fluffy.
-You can use a stand mixer with a paddle attachment, electric mixer or just do this by hand.
+- In a large mixing bowl, beat together the room temperature butter, white sugar, and brown sugar until fluffy.
+You can use a stand mixer with a paddle attachment, an electric mixer or just do this by hand with a wooden spoon.

 - Sift the dry ingredients into a separate bowl, including flour, cocoa powder, espresso powder, baking soda, and salt.

-- Add the flour mixture into the batter.
+- Add the flour mixture to the batter.
 Stir until a soft dough forms and there are no lumps of flour.
+Make sure you scrape down the sides of the bowl.

 - Pour in all the chocolate chips and mix until they are evenly distributed throughout the cookie dough.

-- Scoop large cookie dough balls using a cookie scoop or use a tablespoon and roll with your hands.
-Space them out evenly on the cookie sheet and press down on them gently to flatten them out just a little.
+- Scoop large cookie dough balls using a cookie scoop or a tablespoon and roll with your hands.
+Space them out evenly on the prepared baking sheets and press down on them gently to flatten them out just a little.
+There is no need to chill these chocolate chip cookies before baking.

 - Put marshmallows on top of the cookies and push them into the cookie dough a little so they won't slide off.
 If you are using mini marshmallows, put them straight on.
 If you have full-sized marshmallows, cut them down to the size you want.
 I find a marshmallow half or quarter to be a great size.
 Push them a little into the top of the chocolate cookie dough so they don't slide off in the oven.